Chart Color Schemes

 Educational outcomes in White Rock fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 33.2% of residents currently enrolled in formal education, including 13.1% in primary, 10.1% in secondary, and 3.1% in tertiary education.
+Educational participation is notably high, with 33.2% of residents currently enrolled in formal education.
+This includes 13.1% in primary education, 10.1% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education